To see an overview of our Curriculum Plans, click here.

 A daily diet of English and Mathematics as the first two lessons of the day begins the timetable for pupils in years 7 and 8.
 This enables us to establish a learning culture which emphasises the need for sound literacy and numeracy as the foundation for success in other subjects and for life beyond school.

 Pupils in years 7 and 8 study those subjects outlined below:

 - Humanities (Geography, History and Religious Education)

-- Enterprise (Computing, Food & Nutrition, ICT and Business)
+- Enterprise (Computing, Food & Nutrition, Business & IT)

-- Creative Arts (Art & Design, Drama and Music)
+- Creative Arts (Art & Design and Drama)

 - Physical Education, Sport and Games